On this page:

 Processing times – skilled migration applications affected by processing priorities

-The below table describes the processing times for skilled migration visa subclasses.
+The below table describes the average processing times for skilled migration visa subclasses.

 |Priority Group Number||Visa Subclass||Processing Time|